opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

 Currently the easiest way to add a repository is to use the GraphQL interface.

 !!!info
-Before moving to the next step, you'll need your personal access token previously generated in Github.
+Before moving to the next step, you'll need your personal access token previously generated in GitHub.
 !!!

 [!ref Open the GraphQL Interface](http://127.0.0.1:8000/graphql/main)